mailchimp/wordpress/readme.txt

 License:      GPL-2.0-or-later
 License URI:  https://spdx.org/licenses/GPL-2.0-or-later.html

-Add a Mailchimp signup form widget to your WordPress site.
+Add a Mailchimp signup form block, widget, or shortcode to your WordPress site.

 == Description ==

-Use the Mailchimp List Subscribe plugin to quickly add a Mailchimp signup form widget to your WordPress 2.8 or higher site.
+Use the Mailchimp List Subscribe plugin to quickly add a Mailchimp signup form block, widget, or shortcode to your WordPress site.

-After installation, you’ll log in with your API key, select your Mailchimp list, choose merge fields and groups, and add the widget to your site.
+After installation, you’ll log in with your API key, select your Mailchimp list, choose merge fields and groups, and add the block, widget, or shortcode to your site.
 Typically, installation and setup will take about 5-10 minutes, and absolutely everything can be done via the WordPress Setting GUI, with no file editing at all.

 WordPress.com compatibility is limited to Business tier users only.
 [How to add a signup form if you have a WordPress.com site](https://mailchimp.com/help/ways-to-add-a-signup-form-in-wordpress/).